budimanfajarf/web/content/portfolio/brilianpreneur.md

 1. Business Matching

-   Business Matching is an activity where MSME entrepreneurs have the opportunity to meet potential partners or customers, in hope for deals.
-UMKM EXPO(RT) BRILIANPRENEUR 2022 Business Matching attracted 43 buyers from 20 countries, with potential business deals amounting estimatedly USD 76 million.
+   Business Matching is an activity where MSME entrepreneurs have the opportunity to meet potential partners or customers, in the hope of deals.
+UMKM EXPO(RT) BRILIANPRENEUR 2022 Business Matching attracted 43 buyers from 20 countries, with potential business deals amounting estimated USD 76 million.

 1. Product Auctions